GSA-TTS/FAC/docs/ci-cd-operations.md

     end
     A --> S
 ```
-And production differs in the the removal of regression tests, with a supplemental deployment step
+And production differs in the the removal of regression tests, with a supplemental deployment step:
 ```mermaid
 flowchart LR
     A{Release}